- Industry 4.0, or Smart Manufacturing, will usher in a new approach to the production of goods.

 But won’t all of this connectivity expose corporate IP and increase our vulnerability to hacking?
 While no system is perfectly secure, the Smart Factory’s defining quality is intelligence.
 The advanced software of Industry 4.0 and the IoT will anticipate threats and manage problems in real time.
 This level of network security will allow us to enjoy the benefits of the Fourth Industrial Revolution while managing the risk.

 Technology still has a way to go, but it’s just a matter of time before a passenger in a car, an engineer in his lab and the smart robotic systems in the factories of the future will be connected in ways that seem unimaginable today.
 The pace of technological development has never been faster and we are excited to see what the future holds.
-Contact Keller Technology to learn more about industry’s newest sensing, machine control and communication technologies.
+Contact Keller Technology Corporation to learn more about industry’s newest sensing, machine control and communication technologies.